Is Your Attorney an Ambulance Chaser?

 A lawyer shall not by in‑person, live telephone, or real-time electronic contact solicit professional employment from a prospective client when a significant motive for the lawyer's doing so is the lawyer's pecuniary gain.
 Further solicitation is improper if the prospective client has made known to the lawyer a desire not to be solicited by the lawyer; or if the solicitation involves coercion, duress, or harassment.

-The exception to direct attorney contact with a prospective client is if the prospective client is related by family, friendship, or other relationship.
+The exception to direct attorney contact with a prospective client is if family, friendship, or other relationships recommend the attorney to the prospective client.

 Inappropriate Attorney Contact

 How do I know this happens?
-I know ambulance chasing happens from both hearing about it for many years and from having many of my clients tell me they are besieged by phone calls, texts, emails, and visits by lawyers or lawyer “investigators.”
+I know ambulance chasing happens because I have heard about it for many years and because many of my clients tell me they are besieged by phone calls, texts, emails, and visits by lawyers or lawyer “investigators.”

 I had one client who was seriously injured when struck by a speeding cab.
 Her foot was severely fractured, so she required a week-long hospitalization.
-Well, my client would show me her cell phone call log that was filled with calls from lawyer “investigators” harassing her to sign a legal contract with them.
+My client would show me her cell phone log filled with calls from lawyer “investigators” harassing her to sign a legal contract with them.
 I called several of the numbers.
 None answered my calls.
 I left messages that they were harassing my client, they were violating the law, and they were directed to immediately stop all contact.
 They did.

-I was recently requested to represent an elderly gentleman who suffered leg fractures when he was walking across the street and an uninsured truck driver struck him.
+I was recently requested to represent an elderly gentleman who suffered leg fractures when he was walking across the street, and an uninsured truck driver struck him.
 I am friends with the man’s son.
-The son told me a week after the incident that lawyers and their representatives were bombarding him with phone calls begging him to be their lawyer.
+The son told me a week after the incident that lawyers and their representatives bombarded him with phone calls begging him to be their lawyer.

-You may like your lawyer.
-You may believe your lawyer is okay even though he violated the ethical rules to contact you and to get your business.
-The question you may want to ask yourself is if your attorney is willing to violate the ethical rules and place his own law license in jeopardy, what is he capable of doing to you and your case?
+You may like your lawyer and believe he is okay even though he violated the ethical rules to contact you and get your business.
+The question you may want to ask yourself is: If your attorney is willing to violate the ethical rules and place his own law license in jeopardy, what is he capable of doing to you and your case?

 http://www.illinoiscourts.gov/SupremeCourt/Rules/Art_VIII/ArtVIII_NEW.htm#7.3